mlund/elasticrab/README.md

 - `.xtc`: XTC trajectory.
 - any other extension: PDB.

-If no output path is given, ElastiCrab writes beside the input structure:
+If no output path is given, Elasticrab writes beside the input structure:

 - `animate`: `<input>_mode1.pdb`, or one file per mode.
 - `transition`: `<input>_morph.pdb`.
 - `energy`: `<input>_modes.pdb` plus the required CSV path.

-ElastiCrab refuses to overwrite the input structure.
+Elasticrab refuses to overwrite the input structure.

 ## Validation